 Fortunately, being a Wallin scholar meant that she had financial support and a network of people to help her reach her goals.
 In addition to receiving financial aid every semester, Chloe worked closely with her Wallin advisor who helped address her concerns.
 “My advisor helped me navigate my financial aid, understand my financial aid package, and resolve any gaps.”

 Chloe tells us: “I started college very shy.
 College allowed me to try new things, get involved, and take on leadership opportunities.”
 Chloe soon became involved with the Black Student Alliance where she built meaningful connections, and found new opportunities.
 Chloe shared, “College wasn’t just a time for me to learn; it was also a time to unlearn.
-There was so much I had not been taught as a Black woman.
-There were also many things I was taught that were incorrect.”
+There was so much I had not been taught as a Black woman."

 After completing her degree from Hamline, Chloe pursued a Masters in Social Work at Columbia University.